rse/mostlikely/README.md

 The distinct features of MostLikely (compared to standard Bloom Filter implementations) are:

-- support element removal through counting Bloom filter variant,
+- supports element removal operation through a counting Bloom filter variant,
-- derives its required distinct hash functions from a set of real hash functions (MurmurHash3, Jenkins, CRC32, DJBX33X and FNV),
+- derives its required hash functions from a set of distinct hash functions (MurmurHash3, Jenkins, CRC32, DJBX33X and FNV),
-- supports RLE compressed and Base16 or Z85 encoded exporting/importing,
+- supports exporting/importing through Run-Length Encoding (RLE) compression and Base16/Z85 encoding,
-- standalone/dependency-free implementation and
+- is a standalone/dependency-free implementation and
-- supports both Node and Browser environments.
+- supports both Node and Browser run-time environments.

 Application Programming Interface
 ---------------------------------